-The freelancers reported having produced 128 complete games of their own as of 2022.
-Most of which are entertainment games (98).
+The freelancers reported having produced 128 complete games and the main platform generating revenue is the PC of their own as of 2022.
+Most of which are entertainment (52%), followed by smartphones and tablets (24%). games (98).
 As for outsourced games, freelancers reported to have participated in 167 games projects in 2022.
-Regarding outsourcing services, the top outsourced services in 2022 continued to be 2D (108 projects), art design (83 projects), 3D (56 projects), prototyping (47 projects) and game design (53 projects).
+Regard-Around 12% of freelancers didn't earn any revenue ing outsourcing services, the top outsourced services in 2022 in 2022, as they hadn't launched their first game by continued to be 2D (108 projects), art design (83 projects), the time they responded to the survey.
+Regarding 3D (56 projects), prototyping (47 projects) and game design freelance developers, most of them plan to develop (53 projects).